Gadz00ks77/nestshredder/readme.md

 - Supports standard path or file-like inputs of Pandas for read_json / read_parquet methods.
 - Defaults to Parquet output type but will output to JSON / CSV (no compression supported on these latter two at the moment).

-## Doesn't Feature(s)

-- If you shred the same JSON object twice that has a nested array of objects it doesn't guarantee the order for each shred-time (but the ids will be valid for the run).
-Get yourself a key on that object! :)
+## Will Soon Feature
 - No compression on the output Parquet as standard.
 Will add later.
+- A way to push each result file Parquet back to an S3 bucket or similar.
+Useful.
+Will add later.
+- Expose the config options for CSV generation.
+May be.
 - Support for other Parquet libraries.
 May be later.
 - Represent the full path in the parquet output to account for people naming child objects the same thing repeatedly.
 Will add later and burst into tears.
 Model your data properly.

+## Doesn't Feature(s)

+- If you shred the same JSON object twice that has a nested array of objects it doesn't guarantee the order for each shred-time (but the ids will be valid for the run).
+Get yourself a key on that object! :)

 ## Tech